andybalaam/rabbit-escape/README.md

 Screenshots
 -----------

+The goal of this project is to build an Android game.

-So far, there is the Swing interface:
+For now, there is the Swing interface:

 ![](https://raw.githubusercontent.com/andybalaam/rabbit-escape/master/doc/minilevel/rabbitescape-minilevel.gif)

-and the classic text interface:
+and, of course, text:

     ################################
     # r                            #